krangelov/daison/doc/tutorial.md

 ```haskell
 insert_ :: Data a => Table a -> a -> Daison (Key a)
 ```
 It just takes a table and a value and inserts the new value in the table.
-The results is the value of the primary key.
-Here the type `Key a` is just a type synonym for a 64-bit integer:
+The results is the primary key number.
+The type `Key a` is just a synonym for a 64-bit integer:
 ```haskell
 type Key a = Int64
 ```

-A more advanced way is to use the equivalent for `INSERT-SELECT` in SQL:
+A more advanced way is to use the equivalent of `INSERT-SELECT` in SQL:
 ```haskell
 insert :: Data a => Table a -> Query a -> Daison (Key a, Key a)
 ```
 Instead of a single value, this primitive takes a query which can extract data from other tables in order to prepare the values to be inserted in the target table.
 The query itself is a monadic function which is often conveniently expressed as a monad comprehension.
-The result from `insert` is a pair of the initial and final primary keys, for the newly inserted rows.
+The result from `insert` is a pair of the initial and final primary keys of the newly inserted rows.
 Here is an example:
 ```haskell
 runDaison db ReadWriteMode $ do
   (start,end) <- insert foo [f x | x <- from bar]